 Brooke HendersonLPGA Tour professional Brooke Henderson is a CPKC ambassador for the CPKC Women’s Open.

-The Canadian prodigy, born in Smiths Falls, Ontario, has nine wins on the LPGA Tour, including the 2018 CPKC Women’s Open.
+The Canadian prodigy, born in Smiths Falls, Ontario, has 13 wins on the LPGA Tour, including the 2018 CPKC Women’s Open.
 Henderson is also a graduate of Golf Canada’s National Amateur Squad and Young Pro Squad supported by CPKC, which marked the beginning of her relationship with the railway.